nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Since you have been added to the Developer list on Gitlab (if not, please open an issue) you can use the git + ssh address when adding nsnam as remote.
 Once you have done that, you can do your modifications to a local branch, then update the master to point to the latest changes of the nsnam repo, and then::

     $ git checkout master
-    $ git pull nsnam master
+    $ git pull upstream master
     $ git merge [your_branch_name]
-    $ git push nsnam master
+    $ git push upstream master

 Please note that if you want to keep track of your branch, you can use as command ``git merge --no-ff [your_branch_name]``.
 It is always recommended to rebase your branch before merging, to have a clean history.
-That is not a requirement, though: git perfectly handles a master with parallel merged branches.
+That is not a requirement, though: Git perfectly handles a master with parallel merged branches.

 Review and merge someone else's work
 ************************************